luapower/luapower-all/boxblur.md

 animated blurs.

-Speed is 70 fps @ full HD per pass for the color variant, and 300 fps per pass for the grayscale variant, measured on a 5000-passmark-score CPU.
+Speed is 70 fps @ full HD per pass for the color variant, and 300 fps per pass for the grayscale variant, measured on a CPU with a single-threaded passmark score of around 2000.

 ## API